Lorti/manu.ninja/_posts/2016-12-15-lightweight-testing-of-front-end-npm-packages.md

 });</code></pre>
 </figure>

-The last package `tap-spec` takes the Test Anything Protocol output and changes it to look like Mocha's spec reporter, which is just a personal preference.
-You could even have your results printed as Nyan Cat's rainbow with `tap-nyan`.
-If you now run `npm test` it will output the result of our test and its four `t.assertion(…)` statements.
+The last package [tap-spec](https://github.com/scottcorgan/tap-spec) takes the TAP output and changes it to look like Mocha's spec reporter, which is just a personal preference.
+You could even have your results printed as Nyan Cat's rainbow with many of the available [formatters](https://github.com/sindresorhus/awesome-tap#javascript).
+If you now run `npm test`{:.no-highlight} it will output the result of our test and its four assertions.

 ~~~ bash